stdombek/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ---
 title: "Settings > Orders"
 linkTitle: "Orders"
-date: 2024-04-22
+date: 2024-11-19
 weight: 200
 tags: ["subtopic"]
 ---

-The Orders section of the Settings app is where you establish behavior around approving and opening orders, your closing order reasons, how orders interact with the Inventory app, order templates, order lines limits, PO number settings, and custom fields.
+The Orders section of the Settings app is where you establish behavior around approving and opening orders, your closing order reasons, how orders interact with the Inventory app, order templates, order lines limits, PO number settings, custom fields, and routing lists.

 ## Permissions